 Properly designed and supportive orthotic inserts will curve upwards to cushion the ball of the foot (toe box) and have arch support, as most people who complain of ball of foot pain also have a high instep.
 The orthotics are designed with shock absorbers to minimise the impact on the ball of the foot with every step.
 FootActive Metatarsalgia Insoles are designed to re-align the foot over time without causing injury to other areas of the foot or body thus providing effective Metatarsalgia relief without being invasive.

 Shoes With A Wide Toe-Box

-Open-toed shoes, squarer-toes shoes and wide fitting shoes can all reduce the strain to the ball of the foot, essentially reducing the pain in the area.
+Open-toed shoes, squarer-toes shoes and wide fitting shoes can all reduce the strain to the ball of the foot, essentially reducing the Pain in the ball of your foot.
 Many athletes tighten their trainers too much as they are looking for support to the underside of the foot and mistake the sensation.
 Unfortunately, this can make the condition worse.
 Therefore, investing in some of the best shoe insoles for metatarsalgia will help to prevent the presence of pain from the foot, allowing you to train effectively.

 If you are looking for effective Metatarsalgia relief, there are several ways that you can go about achieving this.
-Over the counter pain relief and anti-inflammatories are recommended for acute flare ups and pain after long days on your feet or high-impact activity.
+Over the counter pain, relief and anti-inflammatories are recommended for acute flare-ups and pain after long days on your feet or high-impact activity.
 In addition to this, you can also use ice and resting to provide short term Metatarsalgia relief.
 If the pain persists and you are regularly turning to medication, you should consult a doctor or podiatrist.

 Ball Of Foot Pain Relief & When To Speak To A Doctor

 If ball of foot pain persists after you have completed the at-home treatments and preventative methods, you should consult your GP.
 They will know how to relieve metatarsalgia effectively and may take medical action if the pain is so severe it is preventing you from your daily activities.
 It might be the case that you have a pinched nerve that is causing acute pain in the ball of your foot or undiagnosed arthritis.

 Consult your doctor or podiatrist if you are experiencing ball of foot pain if you have diabetes as they will provide you with specialist Metatarsalgia relief that works alongside your existing conditions.